ormeiry/Typing-Game/README.md

 # Typing-Game

-A web-page with a game for practicing your typing skills Desktop version only at the moment.
+## A web app for practicing your typing skills.

-I will make it mobile friendly in the future.
+### How fast can you type?
+Lets find out!
+### Front-end used:
+- JavaScript
+- HTML
+- CSS